- Interview Prep

 Find a Job You Really Want In

-If you’ve applied to a position that you are no longer interested in, you may find yourself needing to decline an interview offer.
-You don’t want to waste the interviewer’s time or your own time, for that matter.
+Knowing how to decline an interview is essential because there may come a time when you are no longer interested in a position.
+Declining an interview is important because you don’t want to waste the interviewer’s time or your own time, for that matter.

 Key Takeaways: